-At Envato, we pride ourselves on our inclusive culture and welcoming environment, where anyone can bring their whole selves to work, but we are always striving to do better.
-One way we do that is through [email protected], a staff-lead group dedicated to advocating for and supporting a safe and inclusive workplace for LGBTIQA+ employees.
+At Envato, we pride ourselves on our inclusive culture and welcoming environment.
+One of the ways we’re embracing diversity is through [email protected] – a staff-lead group dedicated to advocating for for LGBTIQA+ employees and creating a safe and inclusive workplace.

-We chatted to Organisational Development Manager Bec Covington and [email protected] Chair Dana Scheider to find out how they’re empowering and elevating the LGBTQIA+ community, both at Envato and across the Melbourne tech sector, and how everyone can contribute to creating a more welcoming and inclusive workplace.
+We chatted to former [email protected] Chair, Dana Scheider, to find out how Envato is aiming to empower the LGBTQIA+ community, and how everyone can contribute to creating a more welcoming and inclusive workplace.

 From there I got more involved and eventually became chair.
 Although I am bisexual, I’ve usually dated men and therefore have not felt like a member of the LGBTQIA+ community and consider myself more of an ally.
 But I’m starting to understand that that’s its own issue too.
 There’s always more to learn about these issues.

 In the time I’ve been with [email protected], we’ve generated a lot of awareness of and enthusiasm for acceptance and inclusion of sexuality and gender diverse coworkers.
 It’s really great to see how receptive the Envato community is to the needs of others.
 In addition to that, we’ve laid the groundwork for some changes to our company policies and processes that in the coming year will make Envato a much more welcoming place for those with diverse genders and sexualities.

 Real allyship means showing up for the struggle and not just the parade.
 The LGBTQIA+ struggle is not all rainbow flags and glitter.
 Sexuality and gender diverse people continue to be targeted for violence by individuals, organisations and even governments in many parts of the world.